fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     <p>
-    We use all vintages from 2025-01 to 2024-02 for our analysis, which is a real-time forecasting exercise: on each month, we train the model using the data in the vintage released on that month, and generate the forecast for the next month; we then compare the forecast to the data in the vintage released on the subsequent month.
+    We use all vintages from 2025-01 to 2024-02 for our analysis, which is a real-time forecasting exercise.
+On each month, we train the model using the data in the vintage released on that month, and generate the forecast for the next month.
+We then compare the forecast to the data in the vintage released on the subsequent month.
     </p>